Motivic homological stability of configuration spaces: Quotient and stacky quotient

 This is the nerve of the translation groupoid of the action of $G$ on $X$.

 By mapping a fixed smooth scheme into a simplicial scheme, we can turn a simplicial scheme into a simplicial presheaf on the category of smooth schemes.
 We will use the same notation to denote a simplicial scheme and the associated simplicial presheaf.
-Observe that there is a canonical map of simplicial scheme $[X/G]\to X/G$ (where we view $X/G$ as a constant simplicial scheme).
+Observe that there is a canonical map of simplicial schemes $[X/G]\to X/G$ (where we view $X/G$ as a constant simplicial scheme).

-\begin{prop} Assume that the quotient $X/G$ exists in the category of smooth schemes and that the map $X\to X/G$ is an étale map.
+\begin{prop} Assume that $X$ is a quasi-projective variety over $S$ equipped with a free action of a finite group $G$.
 Then the canonical map $[X/G]\to X/G$ is an étale weak equivalence of simplicial presheaves. \end{prop}

-\begin{proof} Let $F$ be a fibrant object in simplicial presheaves with the Jardine model structure.
+\begin{proof} First observe that under these conditions, the quotient exists in the category of schemes and the quotient map $X\to X/G$ is an \'etale map by \cite[\href{https://stacks.math.columbia.edu/tag/07S7}{Tag 07S7}]{stacksproject}.
+Let $F$ be a fibrant object in simplicial presheaves with the Jardine model structure (\cite{jardinesimplical}).
 We denote by $f$ the map induced by precomposition with the canonical map

 We need to prove that $f$ is a weak equivalence of simplicial sets.
 The domain of $f$ is simply $F(X/G)$ while the codomain of $f$ is the homotopy limit of the cosimplicial diagram

 Now we observe that there is an isomorphism